bignosethethird/bmp2c/README.md

 d.bmp BMP 32x32 32x32+0+0 1-bit sRGB 2c 274B 0.000u 0:00.000
 ```

+A BMP-file not only holds the rasterized image-data in a nice, continuous block of data,
+but in its header it also holds the parameters to help display it, e.g. width, height, colour depth, etc.
+It is of course the rasterized image-data here that we are after and want convert into C-code.
-Also look at some other bitmap file properties by doing a binary dump in hexadecimal:
+But let's take a look at the bitmap file header first by doing a binary dump in hexadecimal:

 ![A hexdump of the BMP file so far](.assets/hexdump1.png)